wagiminator/CH32V003-GameConsole/software/tiny_arkanoid/tools/README.md

-# CH32V003 + WCH-LinkE Programming Tools
+# WCH-LinkE Programming Tools
 ## WCH-LinkE
 To program the CH32V003 microcontroller, you will need a special programming device which utilizes the proprietary single-wire serial debug interface (SDI).
 The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable device for this purpose and can be purchased commercially for around $3.
 This debugging tool is not only compatible with the CH32V003 but also with other WCH RISC-V and ARM-based microcontrollers.

-To use the WCH-LinkE on Linux, you need to grant access permissions beforehand by executing the following commands:
+To use the WCH-Link on Linux, you need to grant access permissions beforehand by executing the following commands:
 ```
 echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="1a86", ATTR{idProduct}=="8010", MODE="666"' | sudo tee /etc/udev/rules.d/99-WCH-LinkE.rules
 echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="1a86", ATTR{idProduct}=="8012", MODE="666"' | sudo tee -a /etc/udev/rules.d/99-WCH-LinkE.rules